-Answer: Yes, there are currently seven online master’s in technical communication programs in the United States.
+Answer: Yes, there are currently 12 online master’s in technical communication programs in the United States.

 Technical communication is defined as instructional and informational content about technical or specialized topics, such as scientific research and research proposals, medical concepts and instructions, and the operation of complex equipment or software.
 Online master’s in technical communication programs, sometimes referred to as online technical and professional communication programs, prepare students to engage in a wide variety of technical content writing and editing.
 Students of these programs learn how to create technical documentation and instructions, explain scientific and technological concepts in accessible prose, and craft effective professional communications for different organizational settings.
 They also take classes that explore the role of rhetoric in the workplace and in science, technology, engineering, and math (or STEM).

 Graduates of online master’s in technical communication programs can assume roles in scientific research, software and other technical documentation, instructional writing, medical writing, healthcare marketing and public relations, and employee training.
 In these roles, they document the structure and developments of technical products, help employees and consumers learn how to navigate new technical systems, educate the public about scientific issues and advancements, help researchers apply for funding and translate their findings into articles for publication, and assist companies in the STEM fields to explain and market their products or services to customers.

 Examples of Online Master’s in Technical Communication Programs